ferpar/murat10/README.md

-# Responsive Animated Bar Chart
+# Animated Tree Chart

-This time, we add a ResizeObserver to the mix to make the Bar Chart adapt to changes in the viewport.
+Using d3 and React to create an animated tree chart.
+Also used the ResizeObserver API to efficiently update on resize events.